 Chapter Pg.
 No.

 The Team 2

-Why was a report card needed and what does it contain?
+Why was a Report Card needed and what does it contain?
 4

-Foreword by the Chairman 5
+Foreword 5

-Acknowledgements 6
+Acknowledgements 7

-Assessing the performance of the MLAs objectively 7
+Assessing the performance of the MLAs objectively 8

-Profiles and Performance of MLAs 8
+Profiles and Performance of MLAs 9

 Illustration of Profile Page of a MLA in the Report Card 12

+Comparison of MLA Ranks for the Year 2011 to 2013 46

-The Methodology
+The Methodology 52

-(1) The Matrix - Scale of Ranking 46
+(1) The Matrix - Scale of Ranking 52

-(2) Variables for Past Records as per Affidavit 49
+(2) Variables for Past Records as per Affidavit 55

-(3) Variables for Present Performance in the State Legislature 50
+(3) Variables for Present Performance in the State Legislature 56

-(4) Variables for People's Perception as per Opinion Poll 53
+(4) Variables for People's Perception as per Opinion Poll 59

-(5) Variables for Negative Marking 60
+(5) Variables for Negative Marking 66